protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

     which will not be parsed correctly when an `optional` field is expected.
 *   `enum` is compatible with `int32`, `uint32`, `int64`, and `uint64` in terms
     of wire format (note that values will be truncated if they don't fit).
-    However be aware that client code may treat them differently when the message is deserialized: for example, unrecognized proto3 `enum` types will be preserved in the message, but how this is represented when the message is deserialized is language-dependent.
+    However, be aware that client code may treat them differently when the message is deserialized: for example, unrecognized proto3 `enum` types will be preserved in the message, but how this is represented when the message is deserialized is language-dependent.
 Int fields always just preserve their